-Compression In practice, many PDF files contain compressed streams to reduce the file size.
+Compression.
+In practice, many PDF files contain compressed streams to reduce the file size.
 The PDF specification defines multiple compression algorithms, technically implemented as filters.
-The most important filter for this paper is the FlateDecode filter, which implements the zlib deflate algorithm [8, 7], as it is recommended for both ASCII (e.g., text) and binary data (e.g., embedded images).
+The most important filter for this paper is the FlateDecode filter, which implements the zlib deflate algorithm [11, 12], as it is recommended for both ASCII (e.g., text) and binary data (e.g., embedded images).

-1.2 PDF Encryption
+2.2 PDF Encryption

-Figure 1 shows a comparison of an unencrypted PDF file to an encrypted PDF file.
+Figure 2 shows a comparison of an unencrypted PDF file to an encrypted PDF file.
 One can see that the encrypted PDF document has the same internal structure as the unencrypted counterpart.
 There are two main differences between both files:

-- 1. The Trailer has an additional entry, the Encrypt dictionary, signalizing a PDF viewer that the document is encrypted and containing the necessary information to decrypt it. - 2.
-By default, all strings and streams within the document are encrypted, for example, 4 0 obj.
+- The Trailer has an additional entry, the Encrypt dictionary, which signalizes PDF viewers that the document is encrypted and contains the necessary information to decrypt it. - (2) By default, all strings and streams within the document are encrypted, for example, 4 0 obj.

-The Encrypt Dictionary The information necessary to decrypt the document is stored in the Encrypt dictionary.
-It specifies the cryptographic algorithms to be used as well as the user permissions.
+The Encrypt Dictionary.
+The information necessary to decrypt the document is stored in the Encrypt dictionary.
+It specifies the cryptographic algorithms to be used and the user permissions.